 The ARM component consists of several files and a kernel module, which are installed during product installation.
 The installation program also creates redirection rules to readdress packets using the IP address of the proxy machine and default port assignments.
-The ARM is enabled by default when Content Gateway is installed.
+The ARM is always active.